astheeggeggs/BRaVa_curation/QC/annotation_summary/README.md

-# Set of scripts to generate summary counts and plots
+# Set of scripts to generate annotation summary counts and plots

 Before starting, create the conda environment to run the R scripts in steps 2 and 3.